 “Torture” is defined as “To put to torture; to pain extremely; to harass; to vex.”
 Lets take the example of an Alzheimer’s patient who falls and breaks his hip.
 The doctor knows that the patient will check out soon, for Alzheimer’s is fatal and incurable.
 So, what to do?
 Give the patient a new hip?
 Or simply pin the old one together and make the patient as comfortable as possible.
 The doctor makes more money if he gives the patient a new hip.
 But the senior suffers a great deal more pain if he gets a new hip.
 Same with other operations.
 Say, for example, the Alzheimer’s patient has a heart problem that could be fixed with a pacemaker.
 Does the hospital let the patient simply die, or does the hospital give the patient a pacemaker, thereby prolonging a meaningless vegetable-like existence at the cost of considerable patient pain?
 Remember here that the medical profession is an honorable profession whose purpose is to save lives.

 But how does the hospital get consent to operate?
 Certainly not from the patient as he is incapable of giving consent and were he not incapable, would likely not consent to incurring needless pain just so he could continue a miserable, brain-dead existence.
+This is an example of the necessity of having a Durable Power of Attorney for Health Care Decisions.

 Right now, under Nevada law, a grandparent has some visitation rights if the grandchild’s parents are divorced, or if one of them is dead.
 If a parent under these circumstances unreasonably restricts visitation by the grandparent, the courts can intervene.